 An experienced criminal defense lawyer like Mr. Pflaum makes a difference in the outcome of a misdemeanor prosecution.

-WHAT THE CRIMINAL DEFENSE LAWYER DOES FOR HIS CLIENT
+HOW THE EXPERIENCED MISDEMEANOR DEFENSE LAWYER REPRESENTS HIS CLIENT

 Get Out of Jail.
 Many people accused of a misdemeanor are given a Notice to Appear in court and are not arrested.